 - The type of bounty program: public or private.

-But all in all, the benefits of bug bounty programs significantly outweigh the challenges they pose.
+But all in all, bug bounty programs’ benefits significantly outweigh their challenges.
 Bug bounties are one of the ways to help keep organizations out of those headlines and continue on the path to a safer digital life.

 And to answer the elephant in the room, bounty programs combined with audits are a safer option, one that we recommend to our clients.
 Crowdsourced bug-bounty programs make more sense after security audits, otherwise, they’re expensive and quite honestly, ineffective.